angietechcafe/CTFWriteUps/TJCTF/Forensics/README.md

 <p>We don't do guess challs here at TJCTF, so that means no Geoguessr 😔 Since I took this photo myself,
-though, you can find out precisely where it was taken, and some Bonus Content™, from my Camera Model Name to the Circle of Confusion.
+though, you can find out precisely where it was taken, and some Bonus Content™, from my Camera Model Name to the Circle Of Confusion.
 Maybe you'll find a flag there?</p>

 <h2>Steps to get the flag</h2>